 5. Link Merchant Center Account to Google Ads

-Google Merchant Center Account has to be linked with Google Ads if the campaigns need to access the product feeds.
+Google Merchant Center Account must be linked with Google Ads if it needs to access the product feeds.
 Fortunately, it is quite simple to establish this link.

 6. Google Shopping Campaign Settings

 - Country of Sale: Be aware of the countries you wish to engage in.
-Once the Google Shopping Campaign is successfully created, you will not be able to change the country of sale.
+Once the Google Shopping Campaign is successfully created, you will not change the country of sale.

 - Inventory Filter: A significant reason for the popularity of Google Ads would be segmentation.
 You don’t need to include all your products in the feed.
 But, you have to focus only on the relevant ones.
 Always adjust the products entered in your campaign for better results.